staffofhuma/FUTURE_CS_01/README.md

 ## Overview

-This repository documents my work for the Future Interns Cyber Security Internship Program.
+This repository documents my work for the Future Interns Cyber Security Task 1: **Vulnerability Assessment Report**.

 The objective of this task was to perform a passive vulnerability assessment of a publicly accessible web application and document identified security weaknesses, associated risks, and remediation recommendations in a professional report format.